utkualtintug/square-border-generator/README.md

 # Square Border Generator

-A Python tool that converts images into square photos with a white 1:1 border, suitable for clean and consistent presentation on social media.
+A Python tool that converts images into square photos with a 1:1 border, suitable for clean and consistent presentation on social media.

 ## Motivation